rithumithra/vytrix/README.md

     Cross-validates claims using nearby worker activity
 * Device signal validation
     Motion sensor + network consistency checks
+In the prototype, this is implemented using a rule-based fraud scoring system with scope to evolve into adaptive models.
 # 4. Trust Score System (Reputation Model)
 * Each user is assigned a dynamic trust score